MarieAugerMethe/InformedHSA/README.md

 ## Literature review

-The literature review is available in the file `Literature_review.xlsx` found in the subfolder `0_Review`.
+The literature review information is available in the file `Literature_review.xlsx` found in the subfolder `0_Review`.

 The excel file has 3 tabs: